 Volunteers need to be aware of health and safety issues when undertaking voluntary work.
 The member of staff responsible for a volunteers' immediate supervision and support will be aware that they must be given health and safety guidance relevant to their area of service.
-If a volunteer is in any doubt about the health and safety aspects of their work/work area they should immediately ask the person responsible for their supervision or the Voluntary Services Manager.
-Volunteers must not assist with lifting patients.
+If a volunteer is in any doubt about the health and safety aspects of their work/work area they should immediately ask their Placement Supervisor or the Voluntary Services Department.

+Volunteers must not assist with lifting patients